harshacodecraft/standards/README.md

-# standards
+# UI standards

 ### Note:
 Suggestions for improving our design and coding standards are more than welcome.
 But please bring it up in a forum before it's implemented.
 This can save a lot of time for developer and reviewer.
 Also this will ensure consistency in the codebase.
+PS: This doesn't include the lint specific standards.
+We need to brainstorm and come up a lint rule set that can be used across the company.

 ## Table of Content
 - [Development Process](#development-process)